Aportio/itsm-rest-api-reference/README.md

 available collection resources can be seen when accessing the root ("`/`") resource.
 There are no other collections further down in the hierarchy, which support resource creation.
 * Updates to existing resources are done via `PUT` request to the resources full URL.
+* You cannot issue a `PUT` request to a collection resource, or to an URL for a non-existing resource, since the resource ID is part of its URL, and all IDs are created on the server side when the resource is created via `POST`.
 * When creating (`POST`) or updating (`PUT`) a resource, fields starting with "`_`" never need to be supplied.
 For example, `_links` or `_embedded`.
 Likewise, the `id` field should never be part of request body.
+* A successful `POST` request returns `201 Created` with the location/URL of the new resource in the request body, as well as the `Location:` header in the response.
+* A successful `PUT` request returns `200 Ok`.
+* When creating a new ticket, the `aportio_id` is stored.
+This is a unique ID created by Aportio, before attempting to create the ticket via the API.
+In a real-world implementation, it is recommended that this is stored in a custom field in the ITSM ticket.
+* Many resources contain an `_embedded` section.
+This section may contain brief summaries for the various referenced resources.
+This often provides sufficient information for the most important attributes of the referenced resource, without requiring extra `GET` requests to get the entire representation of the referenced resource.
+However, each embedded resource always has a `_links` section, with a link to itself (look for `self`).
+This gives the URL of the full resource, which can be accessed in case the summary did not contain all the necessary information.

 ## Current limitations / TODO

+* Authentication of any kind is not yet implemented.
 * Creation of customer resources is not supported.
 It is assumed that in a real world environment, this is done through the ITSM system's own UI or API.
 * Creation of users as well as user/customer associations is only supported to demonstrate and